OpenCorporates pricing, and what's actually free at OpenRegistry

 What you save by switching

 A typical KYB-style integration runs two or three calls per onboarded customer (search, profile, PSC).
 On OpenCorporates' 200-a-month free cap that is roughly 70 onboardings before you need a sales conversation.
-The same workload sits on OpenRegistry's anonymous tier for $0 indefinitely.
+The same workload sits on OpenRegistry's free tier for $0 indefinitely.
 The ramp to Pro at $9/month buys 180 req/min, which is about one full workflow run per second.